qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 It is possible to add parts of a vector attribute table to the Print Composer
-canvas: Click the |mActionOpenTable| :sup:`Add attribute table` icon, place the element with the left mouse button on the Print Composer canvas, and position and customize the appearance in the :guilabel:`Item Properties` tab.
+canvas: Click the |mActionOpenTable| :sup:`Add attribute table` icon, place the item with the left mouse button on the Print Composer canvas, and position and customize the appearance in the :guilabel:`Item Properties` tab.

 The :guilabel:`Item properties` of an attribute table item tab provides the following